marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 nginx installation
 ==================
-nginx can be configured to enable HTTPS connections by simply adding this entry in the configuration file, */etc/nginx/nginx.conf* by default.
+nginx can be configured to enable HTTPS connections by simply adding the following `server` entry in the configuration file within the `http` section, making sure it does not clash with other `server` definitions included from */etc/nginx/sites-enabled*.
+The default configuration file is */etc/nginx/nginx.conf*.

 {% highlight console %}
 server {